openshift/kubesan/docs/1-getting-started.md

 ```

 Generally you should enable as many NBD devices on each node as the
-maximum number of Subprovisioner volumes you may need to have mounted
+maximum number of KubeSAN volumes you may need to have mounted
 on a single node at once.

 ## LVM configuration

-Before installing Subprovisioner, each node in the cluster must have LVM and
+Before installing KubeSAN, each node in the cluster must have LVM and
 sanlock configured.
 Use the following settings in /etc/lvm/lvm.conf:

 ```